ZYW-Mia/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/index.md

 # The Social Network Analysis of US Academic Anthropology 2022
-This is a joint work by: Huangjin Zhu, Yang Zhao, Yawen Zhao, Junyu An, Xiaoyong Zhou
+This is a joint work by: Huangjin Zhu, Yang Zhao, Yawen Zhao, Junyu An and Xiaoyong Zhou
 # The Social Network Graph
 ## For more interactions with the social network graph, please click [here](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/social_network/social_network.html).
 ![network](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/social_network/network.png)